plantgenomicslab/BCH709/_episodes/seqkit_tutorial.md

 cat hairpin.fa| seqkit grep -r -p ^hsa -p ^mmu -v
 ```

-1. Extract new entries by information from miRNA.diff.gz
+1. Extract new entries by information from miRNA.diff

     1. Get IDs of new entries.
 ```bash